bmeck/node-policy/README.md

 OPTIONS
-  -a, --algorithm=(sha256|sha384|sha512)  (required) digest algorithm to use for integrity checks -d, --discard                           discards other integrities for the resources -p, --policy=policy                     [default: /Users/bfarias/.node-policy.json] path of policy file
+  -a, --algorithm=(sha256|sha384|sha512)  (required) digest algorithm to use for integrity checks -d, --discard                           discards existing values for the resources -p, --policy=policy                     [default: /Users/bfarias/.node-policy.json] path of policy file

 DESCRIPTION